aerosback/pokedex-app/README.md

 - **./templates/**: contains Jinja html templates

-In addition to this, I've implemented **manage.py** file for common database migration commands and running server commands.
+In addition to this, a **manage.py** file for common database migration commands and running server commands was implemented.
-For database, I have used SQlite.
-Instead of using raw SQL queries I have chosen to use SQLAlchemy to understand ORM database model.
+SQlite was the database technology employed.
+Instead of using raw SQL queries, SQLAlchemy was used here as an ORM database model.
+Nginx served here as a reverse web proxy which is linked with the uwsgi process running flask application.

 ## How to use:
 - Clone this  [repository](https://github.com/aerosback/pokedex-app)
-- Run the following to build docker containers (if they do not exist) and then run them.
-Do as follows to run them as a dettached process:
+- Run the following to build docker containers (if they do not exist) and then execute them (as a dettached process, to not watch containers' output):
     `docker compose up -d`
 - Or if you want to run this watching the output of the current underlying process:
     `docker compose up`
-- to stop running containers do the following:
+- To stop running containers do the following:
     `docker compose down`
+- To build or rebuild containers do the following:
+    `docker compose build`

 ## How to access via browser the web app locally: